Tourist information centre manager

 Working hours

-Some centres, for example, in towns and cities are open seven days a week, including bank holidays.
+Some centres, particularly in urban areas, are open seven days a week, including bank holidays.
 In smaller places, however, centres may have reduced opening hours during the winter or be closed on certain days and only open, for example, at the weekend when people are more likely to visit.

 What to expect